ahhyoushh/FileSense/wiki/index.md

 **Semantic document classifier that understands meaning, not just filenames.**

 FileSense uses **SentenceTransformers (SBERT)** and **FAISS vector search** to organize files by their actual content.
-When it encounters unknown file types, it leverages **Google Gemini** to generate new categories automatically.
+When it encounters unknown file types, it leverages **Google Gemini** (or Local LLMs) to generate new categories automatically.

 ---

-## ⚠️ MAJOR UPDATE: The Shift to SFT
+## ⚠️ UPDATE: Infrastructure Shift to SFT

-**TL;DR: API Rate limits have broken the real-time workflow.
-I am pivoting to Supervised Fine-Tuning (SFT).**
+**Integrated a Reinforcement Learning architecture.** However, due to Google Gemini's Free Tier Rate Limits, Temporarily pivoting the *generation* backend to Local SFT.

-### The Rate Limit Bottleneck
+### The Challenge
-As documented in recent logs (`RL_RATE_LIMIT_RAGEBAIT.log`), relying on the free/standard tier of the Gemini API has become untenable for a high-volume file organizer.

-*   **Massive Delays:** The API is enforcing severe backoff times.
-    > `[!]
-Rate Limit Hit on attempt 2/5 ...
-Google requested wait: 59.55s`
-*   **Pipeline Freezes:** When organizing batches of files (e.g., 8-10 files), the script spends more time sleeping than processing.
-*   **Fallback Failures:** Even with retries, many requests eventually degrade to non-interactive mode or fail completely, requiring manual intervention.
+The **RL Agent** works as intended, optimizing for speed.
+However, effectively "training" the agent requires frequent API calls, which triggers Google's **429 Rate Limit**, forcing 60-second delays.

-### The Resolution: Local SFT
+### The Solution
-Instead of optimizing prompt engineering or RL agents to *minimize* calls, the only robust solution is to **remove the dependency entirely**.

-I am now collecting the high-quality labeled data generated so far to **Supervised Fine-Tune (SFT)** a truncated, local model (Small Language Model).
-This will allow FileSense to:
-1.  **Run Offline:** Zero internet dependency.
-2.  **Zero Latency:** No HTTP requests or 60s wait times.
-3.  **Privacy:** No file content leaves your machine.
+Not removing RL, just **removing the latency**.
+By switching to **Supervised Fine-Tuning (SFT)** of a local model, I eliminate the API bottleneck.
+This will allow the RL Agent to function at full speed without external throttling.

+See the full analysis: **[Reinforcement Learning Architecture](/FileSense/wiki/rl/)**

 ---